 πŸͺŸ Windows NativeΒΆ

-Block diagram with a single Blender workstation (Windows) box that contains the add-on on the left and server.py running under python.exe on the right.
-A blue solid arrow labelled CreateProcess (no console window) points from the add-on to server.py; a purple dashed arrow labelled socket to localhost:9090 carries server traffic between them.
+Block diagram with a single Blender workstation (Windows) box that contains the add-on on the left and ppf-cts-server.exe on the right.
+A blue solid arrow labeled CreateProcess (no console window) points from the add-on to ppf-cts-server.exe; a purple dashed arrow labeled socket to localhost:9090 carries server traffic between them.

 Where each piece lives, and how the add-on reaches it.
-The add-on launches server.py as a hidden subprocess via CreateProcess (blue solid arrow) and then talks to it over a loopback TCP socket (purple dashed arrow).
-Everything stays on the same Windows machine – no SSH and no Docker.ΒΆ
+The add-on launches ppf-cts-server.exe as a hidden subprocess via CreateProcess (blue solid arrow) and then talks to it over a loopback TCP socket (purple dashed arrow).
+Everything stays on the same Windows machine: no SSH and no Docker.ΒΆ

 Note